kataw/kataw/README.md

 kataw.createToken(kataw.SyntaxKind.ForKeyword, Kataw.NodeFlags.ChildLess, /* start */ 1,  /* end */ 5);
 ```

+## ESNext

+`Stage 3` proposals can be parsed if the `next` options are enabled.

+`Stage 1` and `stage 2` proposals are not supported because the specs drafts are changing all the time.

+## Types

+Kataw has it's own type system that is an improvement over `Typescript` and `Flow`, and it
+conform to the `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.

+As everything else - it's developed for high performance and it consumes less memory.

+It allows you to parse syntax like `function x(y: string, z: number): string | number {}` and other
+similiar syntax.

+The type system is still `WIP` and will be enabled by default in the `CLI` together with
+Kataw's own type checker.

+You can manually enable this if you enable the `allowTypes` option.
+It will then parse the types but it
+will not do any type checking.

 ## Comments

 Leading and trailing comments can be extracted at correct position with `kataw.getLeadingComments` and `kataw.getTrailingComments`.